BattlesnakeOfficial/rules/cli/README.md

   battlesnake play [flags]

 Flags:
-  -W, --width int32                 Width of Board (default 11) -H, --height int32                Height of Board (default 11) -n, --name stringArray            Name of Snake
+  -W, --width int                 Width of Board (default 11) -H, --height int                Height of Board (default 11) -n, --name stringArray            Name of Snake
   -u, --url stringArray             URL of Snake
   -S, --squad stringArray           Squad of Snake
-  -t, --timeout int32               Request Timeout (default 500) -s, --sequential                  Use Sequential Processing -g, --gametype string             Type of Game Rules (default "standard") -v, --viewmap                     View the Map Each Turn -c, --color                       Use color to draw the map -r, --seed int                    Random Seed (default 1649588785026867900) -d, --delay int32                 Turn Delay in Milliseconds -D, --duration int32              Minimum Turn Duration in Milliseconds
+  -t, --timeout int               Request Timeout (default 500) -s, --sequential                  Use Sequential Processing -g, --gametype string             Type of Game Rules (default "standard") -v, --viewmap                     View the Map Each Turn -c, --color                       Use color to draw the map -r, --seed int                    Random Seed (default 1649588785026867900) -d, --delay int                 Turn Delay in Milliseconds -D, --duration int              Minimum Turn Duration in Milliseconds
       --debug-requests              Log body of all requests sent -o, --output string               File path to output game state to.
-Existing files will be overwritten --foodSpawnChance int32       Percentage chance of spawning a new food every round (default 15) --minimumFood int32           Minimum food to keep on the board every turn (default 1) --hazardDamagePerTurn int32   Health damage a snake will take when ending its turn in a hazard (default 14) --shrinkEveryNTurns int32     In Royale mode, the number of turns between generating new hazards (default 25) -h, --help                        help for play
+Existing files will be overwritten --foodSpawnChance int       Percentage chance of spawning a new food every round (default 15) --minimumFood int           Minimum food to keep on the board every turn (default 1) --hazardDamagePerTurn int   Health damage a snake will take when ending its turn in a hazard (default 14) --shrinkEveryNTurns int     In Royale mode, the number of turns between generating new hazards (default 25) -h, --help                        help for play

 Global Flags: